Egorand/android-scrollable-imageview/README.md

-android-scrollable-imageview
+ScrollableImageView
 ============================

-An easy implementation of a ScrollableImageView in Android.
+An extension to the standard ImageView that allows images bigger than the screen sizes to respond to scroll and fling events.

+**Usage**

-Contains a sample Activity that integrates the ScrollableImageView.
+Check the **sample** module for a project that integrates ScrollableImageView.